jlieow/clix/doc/README.md

 CliX is a command-line tool designed to enhance and extend the functionality of existing command-line interfaces (CLIs).
 It allows users to define, customize, and chain commands with ease, empowering developers, system administrators, and power users to streamline their workflows.

+## Motivation

+### Combine Multiple Tools into a Single Call

+Multiple tools are often executed together to accomplish a specific goal; for example, activating a virtual environment before executing a Python script.
+Tools might also not come with built-in features that would improve workflow, such as exporting environmental variables before applying a Terraform script.
+Storing complex commands in text files becomes messy as project complexity increases.
+CliX attempts to streamline this by allowing users to combine multiple commands into a single one.

+### Not CLI Specific

+Creating custom CLI extenders is an option, but it becomes difficult to maintain with the release of new subcommands.
+CliX allows for the underlying CLI to be continuously upgraded.

 ## Features

 -   **Command Aliasing:** Create custom aliases for frequently used commands.